dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/bigquery-configs.md

 | `max_staleness` (in Preview) | `<interval>` | no       | `none`  | alter                     |

 BigQuery supports [automatic refresh](https://cloud.google.com/bigquery/docs/materialized-views-manage#automatic_refresh) configuration for materialized views.
-By default, a materialized view will automatically refresh within 5 minutes of changes in the base table, but no more frequently than every 30 minutes.
+By default, a materialized view will automatically refresh within 5 minutes of changes in the base table, but not more frequently than once every 30 minutes.
-BigQuery only officially supports configuration of the frequency (the "30 minutes" part);
+BigQuery only officially supports the configuration of the frequency (the "once every 30 minutes" frequency);
-however, there is a feature in preview that allows for configuration of the staleness (the "5 minutes" part). dbt will monitor these parameters for changes and apply them using an `ALTER` statement.
+however, there is a feature in preview that allows for the configuration of the staleness (the "5 minutes" refresh). dbt will monitor these parameters for changes and apply them using an `ALTER` statement.

 Find more information about these parameters in the BigQuery docs: